Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/ReadMe_First.txt

 - <domain>  represents message domain type
 - <main showcased functionality>

-In general the 100 Series examples present message output converted to string.
+In general, the 100 Series Consumer examples present message output converted to string.
-The 200 Series and above examples present message output in RWF or native format.
+The 200 Series and above Consumer examples present message output in RWF or native format.
+The 100 Series NiProvider examples use a hard-coded source directory message and publish a single item.
+In general, the 200 Series NiProvider examples use a configurable source directory message and publish multiple items.
 Different individual EMA and OMM functionalities are depicted in respectively named examples.